AznIronMan/Limitless-OldVB/README.txt

 - added logic for music turn on and off and reset music to default
 - added jukebox to switch to intro when stop preview is click or if the option window closes
 - placeholder form for editor and ported over legacy editor code to new form
+- created editor menu form and class
+- added add edit copy delete import search multimode select-all and clear buttons - but only add edit copy delete will be active for now
+- temporary disable and hide buttons added for buttons that are inactive
+- added search filter for finding items faster
+- editor dropdown populates editable tables in the database
+- editor dropdown will show all editable items in the editor list
+- classifications, charms, handhelds, wearables, items have to have special queries built in order for their results to be accurate
+- added item description and count to editor display
+- added active database name to editor
+- added select category or double click item instruction at bottom of editor

 [PREVIOUS UPDATES]